-Using math terminology, there was an exponential growth of the North Korean nuclear-missile sector in 2017.
+Using mathematical terminology, the North Korean nuclear-missile sector experienced an exponential growth in 2017.
 Using biblical terms, one can recall Beast-of-the-Sea from Apocalypse.
 This Beast-of-the-Sea would suddenly appear at the time of the universal catastrophe and take control over the dying world.

 We can see four such Beasts-of-the-Sea almost instantly emerging out of nowhere: the triple increase in the number of nuclear devices in the DPRK’s storage facilities during eight months of this year; the arrival and successful testing of North Korean “hydrogen” bomb; three successful Hwasong-12 IRBM tests, and twice successfully tested Hwasong-14 ICBM.
 That’s some black magic!

 I became seriously engaged in the study of this “magic” in mid-August 2017 – after reading an interview of a prominent German missile designer Robert Schmucker with online “Deutsche Welle” newspaper on August 9 2017 about the “fat Russian trail” in the North Korean nuclear-missile program.
 In particular, Professor Schmuker noted, that Pyongyang has used a fundamentally new technology in recent missile tests.
 He indicated that the DPRK would have to utilize giant resources for new missiles development from scratch.